monicahq/laravel-cloudflare/README.md

 You'll need to refresh the cloudflare cache regularely to always have up to date proxy.

-You can use the `cloudflare:reload` artisan command to refresh the IP blocks:
+Use the `cloudflare:reload` artisan command to refresh the IP blocks:

 ```sh
 php artisan cloudflare:reload